ad1403/Midterm-Project/README.md

 ```

 ## Future idea
-Although my current code might not tranistion over to real-world data, the current packages used have the ability to be useful when working with analytics and data visualization.
+Although my current code might not transition over to real-world data, the current packages used have the ability to be useful when working with analytics and data visualization.
 One example, where these packages prove to be useful is when working with data like women shoe sales as NumPy can find the average amount of sales per shoe brand and from there, Matplotlib is able to plot the data on a graph to provide visuals.